Body: The First Step for a Seeker – Osho

 “What is that noise?” asked the Pole.

-Radhika, your hara center has so much energy that, if it is rightly directed, enlightenment is not a faraway place.
+Radhika, your hara center has so much energy, that if it is rightly directed, enlightenment is not a faraway place.

 So these two are my suggestions: keep yourself as much centered as possible.
-Don’t get moved by small things — somebody is angry, somebody insults you, and you think about it for hours.
-Your whole night is disturbed because somebody said something….
-If the hara can hold more energy, then naturally that much more energy starts rising upwards.
+Don’t get moved by small things – somebody is angry, somebody insults you, and you think about it for hours.
+Your whole night is disturbed because somebody said something . . .
+If the hara can hold more energy, then naturally that more energy starts rising upward.
+There is only a certain capacity in the hara, and every energy that moves upward moves through the hara; but the hara should just be closed.

 So one thing is that the hara should be closed.
 The second thing is that you should always work for higher centers.
-For example, if you feel angry too often you should meditate more on anger, so that anger disappears and its energy becomes compassion.
+For example, if you feel angry too much you should meditate more on anger, so that anger disappears, and its energy becomes compassion.
 If you are a man who hates everything, then you should concentrate on hate; meditate on hate, and the same energy becomes love.

 But hara is a death center.
-Energy should not be allowed through the hara.
-A person whose energy starts through hara you can very easily detect.
+Energy should not be allowed to move through the hara.
+A person whose energy starts moving through the hara you can very easily detect.
 For example, there are people with whom you will feel suffocated, with whom you will feel as if they are sucking your energy.
 You will find that, after they are gone, you feel at ease and relaxed, although they were not doing anything wrong to you.

 One point is very clear.
 There are people who suck you, avoid them!
 It is better to be clear about it, say goodbye to them.
-There is no need to suffer, because they are dangerous; they can open your hara too.
+There is no need to suffer because they are dangerous; they can open your hara too.
 Their hara is open, that’s why they create such a sucking feeling in you.

 Psychology has not taken note of it yet, but it is of great importance that psychologically sick people should not be put together.
 And that is what is being done all over the world.

 Psychologically sick people are put into psychiatric institutes together.
-They are already psychologically sick, and you are putting them in a company which will drag their energy even lower.
+They are already psychologically sick, and you are putting them in company which will drag their energy even lower.

 Even the doctors who work with psychologically sick people have given enough indication of it.
 More psychoanalysts commit suicide than any other profession, more psychoanalysts go mad than any other profession.
 And every psychoanalyst once in a while needs to be treated by some other psychoanalyst.
 What happens to these poor people?
-Surrounded by psychologically sick people, they are continually sucked, and they don’t have any idea how to close their haras.
+Surrounded by psychologically sick people, they are continuously sucked, and they don’t have any idea how to close their haras.

-There are methods, techniques to close the hara, just as there are methods for meditation, to move the energy upwards.
+There are methods, techniques to close the hara, just as there are methods for meditation, to move the energy upward.
 The best and simplest method is: try to remain as centered in your life as possible.
-People cannot even sit silently, they will be changing their position.
+People cannot even sit silently; they will be changing their position.
 They cannot lie down silently, the whole night they will be turning and tossing.
 This is just unrest, a deep restlessness in their souls.

 One should learn restfulness.
 And in these small things, the hara stays closed.
 Particularly psychologists should be trained.
 Also, psychologically sick people should not be put together.

-In the East, particularly in Japan in Zen monasteries, where they have become aware of the hara center, there are no psychologists as such.
+In the East, particularly in Japan in Zen monasteries where they have become aware of the hara center, there are no psychologists as such.
 But in Zen monasteries there are small cottages, far away from the main campus where Zen people live, but in the same forest or in the same mountain area.
-And if somebody who is psychologically sick is brought to them, he is given a cabin there and he is told to relax, rest, enjoy, move around in the forest — but not to talk.
+And if somebody who is psychologically sick is brought to them, he is given a cabin there and he is told to relax, rest, enjoy, move around in the forest – but not to talk.
 Anyway there is nobody to talk to!
 Only once a day a man comes to give food; he is not allowed to talk to that man either, and even if he talks, the man will not answer.
 So his whole energy is completely controlled.
 He cannot even talk; he cannot meet anybody.

 You will be surprised to know that what psychoanalysis cannot do in years is done in three weeks.
 In three weeks’ time the person is as healthy as normal people are.
 And nothing has been done – no technique, nothing.
 He has just been left alone so he cannot talk.
 He has been left alone so he can rest and be himself.
 He is not expected to fulfill somebody else’s expectations.